C. R. Smith: Personal life

 Smith married Elizabeth L. Manget, in Dallas, Texas, on December 29, 1934.
 Manget explained their short lived marriage with, "I loved the man, but I can't be married to an airline."
 They had one son, Douglas Smith.
 Smith never married again.
 After retiring, Smith moved from his New York City apartment to a Washington DC townhouse.
 At the age of 85, he moved to Annapolis, Maryland, to be closer to his son and grandkids.

 Smith's passion when not working was trout fishing, and was known for giving expensive fishing poles as gifts to friends and associates throughout his career.
 When speaking of retirement to a colleague, Smith said, "If you don't fish, there's nothing else to do."
 Smith co-owned a ranch in Ennis, Montana, where he trout fished and raised cattle.
 Smith was a Baptist.

 Art collection

 While living in New York City, Smith felt homesick for his native Texas and started collecting fine Western art.
 Smith donated 100 Western art paintings to his alma mater, University of Texas, which are on display at the Blanton Museum of Art in Austin, Texas.
 This collection includes art from Henry Farny, Maynard Dixon, and others.
-Smith donated a western oil painting The Romance Makers by Charles Russell to the University of Notre Dame and it is on display at the Snite Museum of Art.
+Smith donated a western oil painting The Romance Makers by Charles Russell to the University of Notre Dame and it is on the collection of the Raclin Murphy Museum of Art.
 A book was written about Smith's art collection and donations in 1988, titled Collecting the West: The C.R.
 Smith Collection of Western American Art.

 Smith also had a vast nautical art collection, which he donated to Admirals Clubs throughout American's route system.